ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

     + How do I apply for access to HPC for my work?
 - [Getting help](support.md)
     + Where can I ask questions about the end of the ARCHER2 service?

+## Summary of user impacts

+- Data no longer accessible
+- No login available
+- Data in SAFE retained for 2 years then deleted

+## Recommended action

+- Review data held on ARCHER2 and transfer off anything you want to keep as soon as possible